 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Givaudan reported total carbon emissions of approximately 4,049,127,000 kg CO2e, with emissions distributed across various scopes: 17,112,000 kg CO2e (Scope 1), 32,000,000 kg CO2e (Scope 2), and 3,360,757,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 70% by 2030, using 2015 as a baseline, and to achieve climate positivity by 2040.
-For Scope 3 emissions, Givaudan targets a 25% reduction by 2030 from a 2020 baseline, with a long-term goal of reaching net-zero emissions across all scopes by 2045.
-Givaudan's emissions data highlights significant efforts in sustainability, with a focus on reducing its carbon footprint through various initiatives.
-The company is committed to no deforestation in its supply chain by 2025 and aims for a 20% reduction in supply chain emissions (Scope 3) by 2030.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Givaudan's dedication to addressing climate change and promoting environmental responsibility.
+In 2023, Givaudan reported total carbon emissions of approximately 4,049,127,000 kg CO2e, with emissions distributed across various scopes: Scope 1 emissions were about 17,112,000 kg CO2e, Scope 2 emissions totalled around 32,000,000 kg CO2e, and Scope 3 emissions reached approximately 3,360,757,000 kg CO2e.
+Givaudan has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 70% by 2030, using 2015 as the baseline.
+Additionally, the company plans to achieve net-zero emissions across its entire value chain by 2045.
+For Scope 3 emissions, Givaudan targets a reduction of 20% by 2030, with a long-term goal of achieving a 90% reduction by 2045.
+The company is also committed to transitioning to 100% renewable electricity by 2025 as part of its RE100 initiative.
+Givaudan's climate strategy aligns with the Science Based Targets initiative (SBTi) and includes a commitment to be climate positive by 2040.
+Overall, Givaudan's proactive approach to managing its carbon footprint reflects its dedication to sustainability and climate action, positioning it as a leader in the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents